AKarbas/akarbas.github.io/content/authors/aminkarbas/_index.md

 # - Visitors
 ---

-I'll be joining UCSC's Computer Science and Engineering department this Fall as a PhD student.
+I will join UCSC's Computer Science and Engineering department this Fall as a PhD student, advised by [Prof. Ioannis Demertzis](https://www.idemertzis.com).

-I’m an Iranian Computer Science student with over 2.5 years of industry experience as a Data Infrastructure Engineer.
+I’m an Iranian Computer Science student with almost 3 years of industry experience as a Data Infrastructure Engineer.
 I’m currently doing a research internship at Max Planck Institute for Informatics.